PMs in the cold.

 I remember being told by a friend that I wouldn't be able to sunbathe because the device's metal outer would overheat and burn me from the inside out.
 Initially I protected my shoulder and kept it in the shade but gave up on a sunny holiday and guess what?....nothing happened!
 No idea where she got that one from.
 I think she must have heard some kind of myth!

-I think it's the cold damp weather which you felt down to your bones that made you ache rather than the device / implant, although it could be a bit of sensitivity in recently operated skin as it's not long since your implant.
+Could it be the cold damp weather which you felt down to your bones that made you ache rather than the device / implant, or a bit of sensitivity in recently operated skin as it's not long since your implant.?

 I'm not disagreeing with Angry Sparrow's situation as it sounds as if she has a lot going on around her shoulder area, but with a simple device / implant and skin on top of it which isn't thin or stretched you really should be fine.
 I know it's hard, but try to forget that it's there.